oliveiraleo/LoRa-RSSI-dataset-outdoor/map-data/README.md

 ## Description

-map-only-waypoints > To view the RSSI, hover or click using the mouse pointer
+`map-only-waypoints` > To view the RSSI, hover or click using the mouse pointer

-map-with-measurements > The RSSI is displayed as permanent label
+`map-with-measurements` > The RSSI is displayed as permanent label

-gw-gps-data > Gateway's full GPS data
+`gw-gps-data` > Gateway's full GPS data

-preview > A PNG image that depicts the tracks
+`preview` > A PNG image that depicts the tracks

+## Instructions

+To view and interact with the maps, download the .HTML files and open them in any web browser (Mozilla Firefox is recommended)

 ## Acknowledgements